Passive Design

 Design of passive ventilation

-A passive ventilation system should be design to achieve air flow rates that are sufficient to remove pollutants and are comfortable for occupants.
+A passive ventilation system should be designed to achieve air flow rates that are sufficient to remove pollutants and are comfortable for occupants.

 On this page: